zerong7777-boop/awesome-fmri-encoding-decoding/README.md

 # Awesome fMRI Decoding (Categorized)
-A curated list of **fMRI-based brain decoding** papers and resources, focusing on **reconstructing images / videos / language / audio** from brain activity, inspired by [awesome-diffusion-categorized](https://github.com/wangkai930418/awesome-diffusion-categorized).
+A curated list of **fMRI-based brain decoding** papers and resources, focusing on **reconstructing images / videos / language / audio** from brain activity.

 If you find this repo helpful, please give it a ⭐ and consider contributing new papers via pull requests.